whuang285/dotfiles/README.md

 - Figure out what key is being pressed (doesn't show exact key name that corresponds with sway): `sudo libinput debug-events --show-keycodes`
 - List class names for all open windows: `swaymsg -t get_tree | grep "class"`
 - **Dell** Function keys can be reversed by `Fn + Esc`.
 Can change the function keys so that F1-F12 are the main use (without use of the Fn key) and the multimedia keys are on Fn and vice versa.
+- Set a wallpaper and generate colorscheme with pywal:
+  - random image from directory: `wal -i "path/to/dir"`
+  - specific image: `wal -i "/path/to/img.jpg"`

 ### How to `symlink` Files:
 `ln -sv path/to/dotfiles/{folder_or_file_to_link} path/to/destination`